redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10/README.md

 [^1]: See the paper ["*Progressive Memory Safety for WebAssembly*"](https://cseweb.ucsd.edu/~dstefan/pubs/disselkoen:2019:ms-wasm.pdf) for more details
 [^2]: In other languages, such a block of memory is known as a "heap"
 [^3]: The WebAssembly Community Group has an ongoing proposal to make the page size variable based on the application’s needs.
 This would allow WASM modules to run on small, low-power embedded devices that have as little as 32Kb of memory.
-[^4]: Typically, where the host environment creates multiple instances of the same WebAssembly module, and each instance acts on the same block of memory
-[^5]: Sharing the `Math` library is often needed because WebAssembly lacks any instructions to perform numerical operations more advanced than square root.
+[^4]: Sharing the `Math` library is often needed because WebAssembly lacks any instructions to perform numerical operations more advanced than square root.